greg-raven/Impeachment-Chronicles/_posts/2019-06-11-impeachment-not-off-the-table.md

 ---
-title: 'Impeachment inquiry is ‘not off the table,’ Pelosi says'
+title: 'Impeachment inquiry is 'not off the table,' Pelosi says'
 layout: post
 author:
 - Eli Watkins